leetawn/feedforward-nn-sgd/README.md

 Once training completes, the program will prompt you in the terminal to test the network on a specific digit[cite: 2].

-If you select **Y**[cite: 2]:
+If you select **Y**:
-1. Enter the target digit (0–9) you want to look up[cite: 2].
+1. Enter the target digit (0–9) you want to look up.
-2. The application will search the test dataset for a matching sample[cite: 2].
+2. The application will search the test dataset for a matching sample.
-3. It will run a forward pass to predict the digit and output its confidence percentages[cite: 2].
+3. It will run a forward pass to predict the digit and output its confidence percentages.
-4. It will automatically export the tested sample as a grayscale image to `out/test.png` so you can visually verify the prediction[cite: 2].
+4. It will automatically export the tested sample as a grayscale image to `out/test.png` so you can visually verify the prediction.